Vector Search Algorithms from scratch

 HNSW

-Hierarchical Navigable Small World (HNSW) is the gold standard for vector indexing, requiring no pre-training and no centroid count to tune.
+Hierarchical Navigable Small World (HNSW) requires no pre-training and no centroid count to tune.
 The implementation follows the original paper.

 HNSW Hierarchy